-The results for the financial year show a profit before taxation of £70,546,000 (2021: £550,687,000).
-The Company paid an interim dividend of £Nil (2021: £228,367,000) during the year.
-The carrying value of investments at 30 April 2022 was £3,411,247,000 (2021: £3,411,247,000).
-The movement in profit before tax is due to an increase in foreign exchange on intercompany loans and also in the current year there was no dividend income, in comparison to the prior year.
+The results for the financial year show a loss before taxation of £88,809,000 (2022: profit before taxation of £70,546,000).
+Dividends were paid during the year of £nil (2022: £nil).
+The carrying value of investments at 30 April 2023 was £3,411,247,000 (2022: £3,411,247,000).
+The movement in profit before tax is due to fluctuations in foreign exchange rates and interest rates on amounts owed to and from Group undertakings.

-The Company is a wholly owned subsidiary of DS Smith Plc and operates as part of the Group.
+The Company is a wholly owned subsidiary of DS Smith Holdings Limited and operates as part of the Group.
 On this basis the Company's Directors believe that there are no further performance indicators for the Company which might be necessary for an understanding of the development, performance or position of the business.
-No non-financial KPIs not are applicable as the Company is an investment holding company within the Group which does not have any employees, customers or suppliers.
+No non-financial KPIs are applicable as the Company is an investment holding company within the Group which does not have any employees, customers or suppliers.